gregretkowski/gr8bit/README.md

 * Maybe some term/kbd bugs?
 * Get wozmon ported over
 * bug with tick, cold boot doesnt work if clock is not dead slow
+* update opcodes/assember, detect when opcode does not have right argument size
+* converge register/register_sp to a single register file
+* refactor cpu into a single standalone file, for future use (verilog/fpga?)

 ## Other Notes